- Finding and leveraging the right technology is crucial.

 Every influencer who creates content about you sends ripple effects across their networks as they promote their content, discuss your brand, and spread positive sentiment about your brand.
 For every message disseminated, there’s an opportunity for more and more people to pick up on it and spread it to their own friends and networks.
 The more you do, the more traction you gain.
 It’s the compound effect, resulting in an accelerated level of interest among your influencer’s communities.

-It’s not strategic to simply get an influencer to blast out a Tweet about your brand in pure randomness, nor to have someone disingenuously push your product.
+It’s not strategic to simply get an influencer to randomly blast out a Tweet about your brand, nor to disingenuously push your product.

 What works more effectively in extending your reach and scaling your impact?
 Genuine engagement.
 By focusing on serving micro-influencers in a way that ultimately thrills their audiences, your efforts are aligned towards what gets attention, shares, and in turn, new fans, followers, and customers.

-If you’re truly interested in scaling your micro-influencer marketing, though, your efforts cannot be “one and done”.
+If you’re truly interested in scaling your SEO and micro-influencer marketing, though, your efforts cannot be “one and done”.
 The more you do, the more the network effect becomes a reality.

 5. Don’t Forget Your Own Fans